-Teaching Portfolio: The teaching portfolio will be broken up into several assignments.
+Teaching Portfolio: The teaching portfolio will be broken up into two assignments.
 This will be useful when you apply for faculty positions or assistantships in doctoral programs.
+You will add such things as syllabi, course evaluations, and reports of teaching observations as you continue your teaching career.

 - Curriculum Vitae: An important part of any dossier is the curriculum vitae.
 This is a resume of your academic activities.
-The curriculum vitae is due May 28. - Teaching Philosophy: This is a reflection of your own beliefs, values, and goals concerning pedagogical practice.
+The curriculum vitae is due July 1. - Teaching Philosophy: This is a reflection of your own beliefs, values, and goals concerning pedagogical practice.
 You will likely continue to revise this long after the course is over.
 That said, the statement of teaching philosophy should be well thought out, clearly written, and something you are willing to defend if questioned.
-The teaching philosophy is due June 11. - Upper Division Syllabus: In this assignment, you will create a syllabus for an upper division course that reflects your specialty.
-However, the syllabus itself is less important than the reasoning behind it.
-For this assignment, you will be required to annotate the syllabus to reflect your reasoning in designing the syllabus.
-In other words, you will be required to explain book choice, if any, learning outcomes, assignments, etc. The syllabus is due June 22. - Assignments: In addition to the syllabus, you will be required to develop assignments.
-With the assignment, you will turn in a discussion of how the assignment will assess your desired learning outcomes.
-Assignment(s) will be due June 22.
+The teaching philosophy is due July 15.